F-riyas/handwritten-detection/README.md

 ---

 ## Dependencies used
-pytesseract – Python wrapper for Tesseract OCR
+ -pytesseract – Python wrapper for Tesseract OCR

-Pillow – For image handling
+ -Pillow – For image handling

-OpenCV – For optional image preprocessing
+ -OpenCV – For optional image preprocessing

 ---

 ## ⚙️ Tesseract Installation
-   You must install Tesseract OCR Engine separately (not included in requirements).
+   -You must install Tesseract OCR Engine separately (not included in requirements).

 ---

 ## 🔮 Future Improvements
-   Add support for Hindi, Tamil, and other regional languages Improve preprocessing for noisy/blurred images Build a simple GUI for easy image upload
+   -Add support for Hindi, Tamil, and other regional languages

+   -Improve preprocessing for noisy/blurred images

+   -Build a simple GUI for easy image upload